Evaluating Pedestrian Trajectory Prediction Methods with Respect to Autonomous Driving: Methodology

 \section{Methodology}

 In terms of practical implementation for autonomous driving, the most significant factors of a prediction algorithm encompass the precision of the most likely trajectory, the prerequisite for an available trajectory from an initial observation, and the runtime required for generating said trajectories for the whole scenario.
 Consequently, the evaluation is performed across the following three criteria: Accuracy (BoN, most likely), feature requirements (limiting the number of temporal observations), and the inference time of each model.
 Whenever possible, the reported results were cross-checked against the values presented in the original publications or contributions found within the issues of the respective repositories.
-With the exception of Y-Net, similar or improved results were achieved across the evaluated algorithms.
 The following three sections outline our evaluation procedure, describe the data utilized for testing and training, and provide details about the explicit implementation of said experiments.